Cheroxx/top-100-programming-languages/README.md

-### Top 100 Programming Languages
+### Top 60 Programming Languages

-Here is a cheatsheet on the top 100 programming languages you may come across in offensive and defensive cybersecurity.
-These are listed in no particular order and include the most popular programming languages to familiarize yourself with and more specialized languages utilized in different areas.
+Here is a cheatsheet on the top 60 programming languages you may come across in offensive and defensive cybersecurity.
+These are listed in no particular order and include the most popular programming and markup languages and more specialized languages utilized in different areas.

 #### 1 - 10:
 ### Python